Symeong

 Homeworld: Unknowm

-Coloration: White, Yellow, Tan, or Brown
+Coloration: White, Yellow, Tan, and/or Brown

-Society: Nearly nothing is known about the Symeong culture or society.
-A handful were known to have been servants of the Sith, housed on Exegol by the galaxy’s “modern age” and often treated as little more than slaves.
-It was possible for these Symeong to achieve the title of Sith Alchemist, although the details regarding their servitude and allegiances remains unclear.
-The species had been discovered and integrated into the galaxy by at least 4 ABY, although we do not know how long the Sith Eternal allied ones had been around.
-Symeong generally went by single names such as Dathan and Albrekh.
+Society: Nearly nothing is known about the Symeongs.
+A handful were known to have been servants of the Sith, housed on Exegol by the time of galaxy’s “modern age,” though often treated as little more than slaves.
+It was possible for these Symeongs to achieve the rank of “Sith Alchemist,” although the details regarding their servitude and allegiances otherwise remains unclear.
+The species had been discovered and integrated into the galaxy by at least 4 ABY, although we do not know how long the Sith Eternal allied ones had been around and in-service.
+Symeongs generally went by single names with no surnames, such as Dathan or Albrekh.

-Legends/Canon: Symeong are a fairly new addition to the Star Wars Canon, debuting in Episode IX: The Rise of Skywalker, and as such, never present anywhere within the EU.
+Continuity: Symeongs are a species exclusive to Star Wars Canon, debuting in “Episode IX: The Rise of Skywalker.”

-Additional Images:
+Reference Images:

 2 thoughts on “Symeong